sennykalidien/looklive-server/README.md

 # Performance Matters - Week 1
 Welcome to my first week assignment for Performance Matters.

+Note to teacher:

+Free time in the weekend === Adding Critical CSS & a making a start to a Gulp Pipeline.

+I know I’m late with this extra assignments, so this doesn’t need to be graded.
+Just doing it for my own pleasure.
+Knowledge is power…

 ## Performance tracking

 ### Start with tracking